"Why are you hiding me from him?"

 She took a deep breath and looked into his eyes, and began.
 "John's blog says that he believed your friendship, your partnership, began during a cab ride to the first case you worked on together, when you deduced his whole life and he didn't tell you to piss off.
 But I think perhaps the truth is, your friendship began the first time he called you an idiot.
 Am I right?"

-This time the surprise actually made it into his expression before he suppressed it.
+This time, the surprise actually made it into his expression before he suppressed it.
 "That isn't in his blog.
 He would never have told anyone about that.
 You couldn't know about that.
-Therefore you are guessing."
+Therefore, you are guessing."

 Before he could answer, John entered carrying a tray containing a teapot, a creamer, and four mismatched cups, one of which was doing service as a substitute sugar bowl.
-"Still all here, are we?" we asked wryly, looking from one to the other in open curiosity.
+"Still all here, are we?" we asked wryly, looking from one to the other with open curiosity.
 Mary gave him a reassuring grin.

 "We're getting along famously," she said encouragingly.